MattHub18/2DGameEngine/README.md

 A library to run create and runs game in java.

-In building phase, a more meaningfull readme is on the way
+In building phase, a more meaningful readme is on the way